Thurler/touhou-labyrinth-2-speedrun/enemy/mokou.md

 * **Row Attack**
 	* Row version of the regular attack, will hit rightmost slots for barely any damage
 * **Daze**
+	* FIR spell targetting DEF, moderate damage and can inflict SHK
 * **Spark Storm**
 	* AoE FIR spell targetting MND, deals good damage if weak to FIR
 * **Azure Arrow**
+	* CLD spell targetting MND, deals good damage if weak to CLD
 * **Earth Shaker**
+	* AoE NTR spell targetting DEF, moderate damage, can debuff SPD and inflict HVY
 * **Fire Bird -Flying Phoenix-**
+	* FIR spell targetting DEF, moderate damage
 * **Tsuki no Iwakasa's Curse**
+	* AoE WND spell targetting DEF, moderate damage and will debuff ATK/MAG
 * **Fujiyama Volcano**
+	* AoE FIR spell targetting DEF, very high damage unless you heavily resist FIR

 ## <a id="strats"></a>Strategies

 #### <a id="ng-murakumo"></a>Ame-no-Murakumo (NG)

+Since we show up overlevelled for this fight, it's very easy to overwhelm Mokou with Nitori and Kasen, all thanks to her CLD and WND weakness.
+Keine stays around to buff those two, and Komachi to absorb damage and try to spread some debuffs.
+The only way this fight can go wrong is if no one dodges Fujiyama Volcano and Kasen's Guts doesn't proc, in which case you might full wipe.
+The fight is kinda fast though so it's not a big time loss.
+The flowchart is basically:

+* Komachi spams Narrow Confines of Avici to get debuffs
+* Kasen spams Diving Waltz of the Raijuu for damage and possible PAR (40%)
+* Nitori spams Kappa's Waterfall for big damage and possible DEF-debuff (40%)
+* Keine spams Three Treasures - Sword to buff everyone
+* After Fujiyama Volcano, Marisa can come in to Master Spark

 [Back to index page](../index.md)